friction2d/friction2d.github.io/documentation/source-windows.md

 cmake --build . --config Release
 ```

-Replace `Visual Studio 15 2017` with `Visual Studio 16 2019` if you are using Visual Studio Build Tools 2019.
+Replace `Visual Studio 15 2017` with `Visual Studio 16 2019` or `Visual Studio 17 2022` if you are not using Visual Studio Build Tools 2017.